 LOVECO

-Momfit jeans; culottes; oversized pullovers; heavy knit accessories.
+Mom-fit jeans; culottes; oversized pullovers; heavy knit accessories.

 A.K.
 RIKSS

-If I had to choose one trend it would be Dadcore.
-We are at a very familiar place in fashion: corduroy pants with a pleat and some room above the knee, a trench coat that may be double breasted or at least oversized, sweaters that are thick and bulky with a print and Alpine boots with an interesting lace.
+If I had to choose one trend, it would be Dadcore.
+We are at a very familiar place in fashion: corduroy pants with a pleat and some room above the knee, a trench coat that may be double breasted or at least oversized, sweaters that are thick and bulky with a print, and Alpine boots with an interesting lace.
 This person is who many secretly aspire to be: comfortable, sexy without being rigid and, most of all, familiar.

-For the youngest consumer that has never experienced pleated pants or oversized outwear this is exciting and rebellious!
-It reminds me of a famous photo from the movie St. Elmo’s Fire, where the entire cast is wearing oversized jackets; cheers 1985!
+For the youngest consumer that has never experienced pleated pants or oversized outwear, this is exciting and rebellious!
+It reminds me of a famous photo from the movie St. Elmo’s Fire, where the entire cast is wearing oversized jackets; cheers, 1985!

 PRODUCT CATEGORIES